ELYRIA — The city’s search for a new economic development specialist went all the way to the Garden State.

 Graham said Monday he is happy to return to his chosen field of economic development.

-Brinda said Graham’s first duties will include a downtown development corporation to attract long-term businesses and pop-up businesses and developing a Midway Mall Merchant’s Association.
-The city also has applied for $94,000 through the Northeast Ohio Areawide Coordinating Agency to conduct a market analysis that Graham will use to create a development plan for the city.
+Brinda said Graham’s first duties will include a downtown development corporation to attract longterm businesses and pop-up businesses and developing a Midway Mall Merchant’s Association.
+The city also has applied for $94,000 through the Northeast Ohio Areawide Coordinating Agency to conduct a market analysis that Graham will use to develop a development plan for the city.

 The city’s lack of a dedicated Economic Development Department was mentioned in the June performance audit conducted by state Auditor Dave Yost.